Felipp3san/42-libft/README.md

 - `ft_putendl_fd`   : Outputs the string 's' followed by a newline to the given file descriptor.
 - `ft_putnbr_fd`    : Outputs the integer 'n' to the given file descriptor.

-### Strings - *str/*
+### Strings - *ft_str/*

 - `ft_strchr`       : Returns a pointer to the first occurrence of the character 'c' in the string 'str'.
 - `ft_strrchr`      : Returns a pointer to the last occurrence of the character 'c' in the string 'str'.
 - `ft_strnstr`      : Locates the first occurrence of the null-terminated string 'needle' in 'haystack', searching at most 'n' characters.
 - `ft_strdup`       : Returns a pointer to a new string which is a duplicate of the string 's'.
 - `ft_substr`       : Returns a substring from 's', starting at index 'start' and of maximum size 'len'.
 - `ft_strjoin`      : Concatenates 's1' and 's2' into a new string.
 - `ft_strtrim`      : Trims characters from 'set' from the beginning and end of 's1'.
 - `ft_strmapi`      : Applies the function 'f' to each character of 's', returning a new resulting string.
 - `ft_split`        : Splits 's' into an array of strings using 'c' as the delimiter.
+- `ft_split_quotes` : Splits 's' into an array of strings using delimiters, respecting quoted substrings.
 - `ft_strlen`       : Calculates the length of the string 'str'.
 - `ft_strnlen`      : Calculates the length of 's', up to a maximum of 'maxlen' bytes.
 - `ft_strlcpy`      : Copies up to 'size - 1' characters from 'src' to 'dst', NUL-terminating the result.
 - `ft_strlcat`      : Appends 'src' to string 'dst' of size 'size', guaranteeing NUL-termination.
 - `ft_strncmp`      : Compares at most 'n' characters of 's1' and 's2'.

+### File Input - *ft_gnl/*

+- `get_next_line`   : Reads a line from the given file descriptor, returning it as a string.

+### Formatted Output - *ft_printf/*

+- `ft_printf`      : Custom implementation of printf, formatted output conversion and printing to standard output.
+- `ft_dprintf`     : Custom implementation of dprintf, formatted output conversion and printing to the given file descriptor.

 ---

 ## Testing